OctopusDeploy/blog/blog/2018-02/will-it-deploy-episode-03/index.md

 ---
-title: Database deployments with Entity Framework - Will it Deploy?
+title: Database deployments with Entity Framework and Sql Server - Will it Deploy?
 Episode 3
-description: We try to automate the database deployment of .NET Core web app using Entity Framework to manage our data.
+description: We try to automate the database deployment of .NET Core web app using Entity Framework to manage our data with Sql Server.
 author: rob.pearson@octopus.com
 visibility: private
 published: 2018-02-19